seqeralabs/nf-training-intro/docs/part4-platform.md

 ### Labels

 Similar to what you had done before, specify a list of labels in the 'prompts' field that you want to use to classify the images.
 For example, 'dog,cat,cute dog,beautiful dog'.
-Make sure these are comma-separated.
+Make sure to separate each label with a comma.

 ### Output